 How to stop a die off fast before it destroys your entire Dubia roach breeding colony.
 This in-depth guide helps you figure out the cause, take action to stop the decline, and decide what steps to take to prevent it from ever happening again.
 Dubia roach die-offs are common, but they can be managed.

 Are your roaches reproducing slowly or not at all?
-Are you having other problems with your breeding colony?
-While Dubia roaches are extraordinarily healthy feeders, the trade-off seems to be that they are prone to trouble and can be difficult to breed.
+Are you having other production problems with a breeder colony?
+While Dubia roaches are extraordinarily healthy feeders, the trade-off is that they can be fussy and slow to multiply.
 Get help identifying and fixing common Dubia roach breeding problems.

-All the information you need to breed and raise vigorous, productive Dubia roaches.
-Includes important considerations about planning your colony, set-up issues and advice, and tips and techniques to quickly grow a small Dubia breeding colony into one large enough to provide a steady supply of healthy, nutritious feeders.
+This guide contains all the information you need to breed and raise vigorous, productive Dubia roaches.
+Includes important considerations about planning your colony, set-up issues, and advice.
+Learn tips and techniques to quickly grow a small breeding colony into one large enough to provide a steady supply of healthy, nutritious feeders.

 A widely-held belief is that Dubia roach nymphs grow faster in their own enclosure after being removed from breeding colonies.
 But is this true?
 A study found that nymphs grow both faster and bigger in the presence of adults as opposed to isolation.
 Read this post for details…